-SOA is indeed an architecture style with some challenges.
+Service orientation is an architecture style with some monumental challenges.

 COFIQ provides just the tool for use by that competence.
 Get your SOA act together!